BManx2000/Valheim-Building-Health-Mode/README.md

 ![alt text](https://i.imgur.com/SUVFr2g.png "Screenshot")

 # Changelog
+    - Version 1.1.2 -
+        Fixed major bug - mode flickers when playing with others
     - Version 1.1.1 -
         Fixed bug where if auto mode was enabled, the player could not manually disable the mod.
     - Version 1.1.0